 In the aftermath of COVID-19, full-service restaurants in Saudi Arabia is expected to make a swift recovery.
-From 2021, the category is projected to record a positive spike in foodservice value sales and the number of transactions as Chained and Independent full-service restaurants alike recover from the effects of COVID-19.
+From 2022, the category is projected to record double-digit growth in foodservice value sales and the number of transactions as chained and independent full-service restaurants alike recover from the effects of COVID-19.

 Growth in full-service restaurants in the forecast period will be stimulated by the growing number of women in the work force and Saudization, all of which have improved the disposable incomes of many local families.
 More restaurants also provided mixed gender sittings in restaurants, where previously restaurants had segregated seating areas for men and women.